How much does it cost to travel to Bhutan in 2025?

 Tour guide prices vary.
 If you travel with a tour operator, the tour guide's fee will be included in your package fee.
 So you likely won't know what precise sum goes to the local guide unless you ask for a price breakdown.

-Note that the minimum monthly wage in Bhutan is just under 50 USD (or 3,750 Bhutanese ngultrum – BTN).
+Note that theminimum monthly wage in Bhutan is just under 50 USD (or 3,750 Bhutanese ngultrum – BTN).
 The Bhutanese Government is pretty good in terms of providing oversight to ensure employees of the tourism sector are being properly looked after.
-So you shouldn't come across any tour companies that are being dodgy around the compensation of their guides.
+So you shouldn't come across any tour companies that are dodgy regarding the compensation of their guides.
+Schedule a call with our team, we would love to help you plan your trip to Bhutan.

 Accommodation